Office: 401 Mathematical Sciences

 Office phone: (405) 744-8225

-I am an Associate Professor of Mathematics at Oklahoma State University, and I am also the department's Associate Head for Lower-Division Instruction.
+I am a Professor and Head of the Department of Mathematics at Oklahoma State University.
 My research interest is commutative algebra.
 Here are my vita and publication list.

 In 1999, I graduated with degrees in mathematics and economics from the University of Illinois at Urbana-Champaign.
 While at Illinois, I got interested in commutative algebra thanks to Graham Evans, my undergraduate mentor.
 I am originally from Lawrence, Kansas, and I graduated from Lawrence High School in 1995.